VenomousRhyme41/Multi-Stream-Viewer/README.md

 2. **Enter theator mode**
    - Enter theator mode for a more clean and slick look so you have no distractions from watching your favorite streams

+## 🆕 Updates that might come in the future!

+- **Refresh button**: A refresh button under the stream to just refresh the stream without removing it.
+- **Fixing the stream gaps**: Fixing the big blank spaces between the streams while in 4 stream view.

+  *Note: Some of these features might not come.
+Who knows (6/13/25)*

 ## 👨‍💻 Developer

 **Creator**: [VenomousRhyme41](https://github.com/VenomousRhyme41)